reflex-dev/reflex-web/docs/wrapping-react/guide.md

 1. Write the component yourself locally.
 2. Find a well-maintained React library on [npm](https://www.npmjs.com/) that contains the component you need.

+In both cases, the process of wrapping the component is the same.

 In this guide we are wrapping the `HexPicker` component from the [react-colorful](https://www.npmjs.com/package/react-colorful) library.
-We will cover local components on the next page.

 ## Define the Component